-The Red Centre Way journey is recommended to be done over a minimum 6 days via four-wheel drive, or spare some extra time to complete the completely sealed 1750km loop if travelling by two-wheel drive.
+The Red Centre Way journey is recommended to be done over a minimum 6 days via four-wheel drive or spare some extra time to complete the completely sealed 1750 kilometre loop if travelling by two-wheel drive.

 Day 1: Alice Springs to Glen Helen (132km)

-Start the Red Centre Way by driving west through the West MacDonnell National Park, a spectacular stretch of natural formations including chasms, gorges and waterholes.
+Start the Red Centre Way by driving west through West MacDonnell National Park, a spectacular stretch of natural formations including chasms, gorges and waterholes.
 Explore Simpsons Gap, Standley Chasm, Ellery Creek, Ormiston Gorge and Glen Helen just to name a few.
-Splash, hike or just be in awe – it’s truly spectacular!
+Splash, hike or just stand back in awe – it’s truly spectacular!

 Day 2: Glen Helen to Kings Canyon (234km)

 From Glen Helen head 20 kilometres west to start the day with a swim at Redbank Gorge pools.
 You can grab a tyre tube from Glen Helen Resort and splash your way through the gorge.
 If travelling by 4WD you can continue along the way to come across the ancient impact crater called Gosse Bluff.
 Hike to the top where you can get spectacular views of the rides made from the meteorite.